nicholas-yjtang/gettingandcleaningdata/CodeBook.md

 			5. STANDING
 			6. LAYING

-	subject Numeric

-		The mean of the collected subject per subject/activity pair

-			-1 to 1 .The normalized value mean for each subject/activity pair

-	activity Numeric

-		The mean of the collected activity per subject/activity pair

-			-1 to 1 .The normalized value mean for each subject/activity pair

-	tBodyAcc-mean()-X Numeric
+	mean-tBodyAcc-mean()-X Numeric

 		The mean of the collected tBodyAcc-mean()-X per subject/activity pair

-			-1 to 1 .The normalized value mean for each subject/activity pair
+			-1 to 1 .The mean of the normalized values for each subject/activity pair

-	tBodyAcc-mean()-Y Numeric
+	mean-tBodyAcc-mean()-Y Numeric

 		The mean of the collected tBodyAcc-mean()-Y per subject/activity pair

-			-1 to 1 .The normalized value mean for each subject/activity pair
+			-1 to 1 .The mean of the normalized values for each subject/activity pair

-	tBodyAcc-mean()-Z Numeric
+	mean-tBodyAcc-mean()-Z Numeric

 		The mean of the collected tBodyAcc-mean()-Z per subject/activity pair

-			-1 to 1 .The normalized value mean for each subject/activity pair
+			-1 to 1 .The mean of the normalized values for each subject/activity pair

-	tBodyAcc-std()-X Numeric
+	mean-tBodyAcc-std()-X Numeric

 		The mean of the collected tBodyAcc-std()-X per subject/activity pair

-			-1 to 1 .The normalized value mean for each subject/activity pair
+			-1 to 1 .The mean of the normalized values for each subject/activity pair

-	tBodyAcc-std()-Y Numeric
+	mean-tBodyAcc-std()-Y Numeric

 		The mean of the collected tBodyAcc-std()-Y per subject/activity pair

-			-1 to 1 .The normalized value mean for each subject/activity pair
+			-1 to 1 .The mean of the normalized values for each subject/activity pair

-	tBodyAcc-std()-Z Numeric
+	mean-tBodyAcc-std()-Z Numeric

 		The mean of the collected tBodyAcc-std()-Z per subject/activity pair

-			-1 to 1 .The normalized value mean for each subject/activity pair
+			-1 to 1 .The mean of the normalized values for each subject/activity pair

-	tGravityAcc-mean()-X Numeric
+	mean-tGravityAcc-mean()-X Numeric

 		The mean of the collected tGravityAcc-mean()-X per subject/activity pair

-			-1 to 1 .The normalized value mean for each subject/activity pair
+			-1 to 1 .The mean of the normalized values for each subject/activity pair

-	tGravityAcc-mean()-Y Numeric
+	mean-tGravityAcc-mean()-Y Numeric

 		The mean of the collected tGravityAcc-mean()-Y per subject/activity pair

-			-1 to 1 .The normalized value mean for each subject/activity pair
+			-1 to 1 .The mean of the normalized values for each subject/activity pair

-	tGravityAcc-mean()-Z Numeric
+	mean-tGravityAcc-mean()-Z Numeric

 		The mean of the collected tGravityAcc-mean()-Z per subject/activity pair

-			-1 to 1 .The normalized value mean for each subject/activity pair
+			-1 to 1 .The mean of the normalized values for each subject/activity pair

-	tGravityAcc-std()-X Numeric
+	mean-tGravityAcc-std()-X Numeric

 		The mean of the collected tGravityAcc-std()-X per subject/activity pair

-			-1 to 1 .The normalized value mean for each subject/activity pair
+			-1 to 1 .The mean of the normalized values for each subject/activity pair

-	tGravityAcc-std()-Y Numeric
+	mean-tGravityAcc-std()-Y Numeric

 		The mean of the collected tGravityAcc-std()-Y per subject/activity pair

-			-1 to 1 .The normalized value mean for each subject/activity pair
+			-1 to 1 .The mean of the normalized values for each subject/activity pair

-	tGravityAcc-std()-Z Numeric
+	mean-tGravityAcc-std()-Z Numeric

 		The mean of the collected tGravityAcc-std()-Z per subject/activity pair

-			-1 to 1 .The normalized value mean for each subject/activity pair
+			-1 to 1 .The mean of the normalized values for each subject/activity pair

-	tBodyAccJerk-mean()-X Numeric
+	mean-tBodyAccJerk-mean()-X Numeric

 		The mean of the collected tBodyAccJerk-mean()-X per subject/activity pair

-			-1 to 1 .The normalized value mean for each subject/activity pair
+			-1 to 1 .The mean of the normalized values for each subject/activity pair

-	tBodyAccJerk-mean()-Y Numeric
+	mean-tBodyAccJerk-mean()-Y Numeric

 		The mean of the collected tBodyAccJerk-mean()-Y per subject/activity pair

-			-1 to 1 .The normalized value mean for each subject/activity pair
+			-1 to 1 .The mean of the normalized values for each subject/activity pair

-	tBodyAccJerk-mean()-Z Numeric
+	mean-tBodyAccJerk-mean()-Z Numeric

 		The mean of the collected tBodyAccJerk-mean()-Z per subject/activity pair

-			-1 to 1 .The normalized value mean for each subject/activity pair
+			-1 to 1 .The mean of the normalized values for each subject/activity pair

-	tBodyAccJerk-std()-X Numeric
+	mean-tBodyAccJerk-std()-X Numeric

 		The mean of the collected tBodyAccJerk-std()-X per subject/activity pair

-			-1 to 1 .The normalized value mean for each subject/activity pair
+			-1 to 1 .The mean of the normalized values for each subject/activity pair

-	tBodyAccJerk-std()-Y Numeric
+	mean-tBodyAccJerk-std()-Y Numeric

 		The mean of the collected tBodyAccJerk-std()-Y per subject/activity pair

-			-1 to 1 .The normalized value mean for each subject/activity pair
+			-1 to 1 .The mean of the normalized values for each subject/activity pair

-	tBodyAccJerk-std()-Z Numeric
+	mean-tBodyAccJerk-std()-Z Numeric

 		The mean of the collected tBodyAccJerk-std()-Z per subject/activity pair

-			-1 to 1 .The normalized value mean for each subject/activity pair
+			-1 to 1 .The mean of the normalized values for each subject/activity pair

-	tBodyGyro-mean()-X Numeric
+	mean-tBodyGyro-mean()-X Numeric

 		The mean of the collected tBodyGyro-mean()-X per subject/activity pair

-			-1 to 1 .The normalized value mean for each subject/activity pair
+			-1 to 1 .The mean of the normalized values for each subject/activity pair

-	tBodyGyro-mean()-Y Numeric
+	mean-tBodyGyro-mean()-Y Numeric

 		The mean of the collected tBodyGyro-mean()-Y per subject/activity pair

-			-1 to 1 .The normalized value mean for each subject/activity pair
+			-1 to 1 .The mean of the normalized values for each subject/activity pair

-	tBodyGyro-mean()-Z Numeric
+	mean-tBodyGyro-mean()-Z Numeric

 		The mean of the collected tBodyGyro-mean()-Z per subject/activity pair

-			-1 to 1 .The normalized value mean for each subject/activity pair
+			-1 to 1 .The mean of the normalized values for each subject/activity pair

-	tBodyGyro-std()-X Numeric
+	mean-tBodyGyro-std()-X Numeric

 		The mean of the collected tBodyGyro-std()-X per subject/activity pair

-			-1 to 1 .The normalized value mean for each subject/activity pair
+			-1 to 1 .The mean of the normalized values for each subject/activity pair

-	tBodyGyro-std()-Y Numeric
+	mean-tBodyGyro-std()-Y Numeric

 		The mean of the collected tBodyGyro-std()-Y per subject/activity pair

-			-1 to 1 .The normalized value mean for each subject/activity pair
+			-1 to 1 .The mean of the normalized values for each subject/activity pair

-	tBodyGyro-std()-Z Numeric
+	mean-tBodyGyro-std()-Z Numeric

 		The mean of the collected tBodyGyro-std()-Z per subject/activity pair

-			-1 to 1 .The normalized value mean for each subject/activity pair
+			-1 to 1 .The mean of the normalized values for each subject/activity pair

-	tBodyGyroJerk-mean()-X Numeric
+	mean-tBodyGyroJerk-mean()-X Numeric

 		The mean of the collected tBodyGyroJerk-mean()-X per subject/activity pair

-			-1 to 1 .The normalized value mean for each subject/activity pair
+			-1 to 1 .The mean of the normalized values for each subject/activity pair

-	tBodyGyroJerk-mean()-Y Numeric
+	mean-tBodyGyroJerk-mean()-Y Numeric

 		The mean of the collected tBodyGyroJerk-mean()-Y per subject/activity pair

-			-1 to 1 .The normalized value mean for each subject/activity pair
+			-1 to 1 .The mean of the normalized values for each subject/activity pair

-	tBodyGyroJerk-mean()-Z Numeric
+	mean-tBodyGyroJerk-mean()-Z Numeric

 		The mean of the collected tBodyGyroJerk-mean()-Z per subject/activity pair

-			-1 to 1 .The normalized value mean for each subject/activity pair
+			-1 to 1 .The mean of the normalized values for each subject/activity pair

-	tBodyGyroJerk-std()-X Numeric
+	mean-tBodyGyroJerk-std()-X Numeric

 		The mean of the collected tBodyGyroJerk-std()-X per subject/activity pair

-			-1 to 1 .The normalized value mean for each subject/activity pair
+			-1 to 1 .The mean of the normalized values for each subject/activity pair

-	tBodyGyroJerk-std()-Y Numeric
+	mean-tBodyGyroJerk-std()-Y Numeric

 		The mean of the collected tBodyGyroJerk-std()-Y per subject/activity pair

-			-1 to 1 .The normalized value mean for each subject/activity pair
+			-1 to 1 .The mean of the normalized values for each subject/activity pair

-	tBodyGyroJerk-std()-Z Numeric
+	mean-tBodyGyroJerk-std()-Z Numeric

 		The mean of the collected tBodyGyroJerk-std()-Z per subject/activity pair

-			-1 to 1 .The normalized value mean for each subject/activity pair
+			-1 to 1 .The mean of the normalized values for each subject/activity pair

-	tBodyAccMag-mean() Numeric
+	mean-tBodyAccMag-mean() Numeric

 		The mean of the collected tBodyAccMag-mean() per subject/activity pair

-			-1 to 1 .The normalized value mean for each subject/activity pair
+			-1 to 1 .The mean of the normalized values for each subject/activity pair

-	tBodyAccMag-std() Numeric
+	mean-tBodyAccMag-std() Numeric

 		The mean of the collected tBodyAccMag-std() per subject/activity pair

-			-1 to 1 .The normalized value mean for each subject/activity pair
+			-1 to 1 .The mean of the normalized values for each subject/activity pair

-	tGravityAccMag-mean() Numeric
+	mean-tGravityAccMag-mean() Numeric

 		The mean of the collected tGravityAccMag-mean() per subject/activity pair

-			-1 to 1 .The normalized value mean for each subject/activity pair
+			-1 to 1 .The mean of the normalized values for each subject/activity pair

-	tGravityAccMag-std() Numeric
+	mean-tGravityAccMag-std() Numeric

 		The mean of the collected tGravityAccMag-std() per subject/activity pair

-			-1 to 1 .The normalized value mean for each subject/activity pair
+			-1 to 1 .The mean of the normalized values for each subject/activity pair

-	tBodyAccJerkMag-mean() Numeric
+	mean-tBodyAccJerkMag-mean() Numeric

 		The mean of the collected tBodyAccJerkMag-mean() per subject/activity pair

-			-1 to 1 .The normalized value mean for each subject/activity pair
+			-1 to 1 .The mean of the normalized values for each subject/activity pair

-	tBodyAccJerkMag-std() Numeric
+	mean-tBodyAccJerkMag-std() Numeric

 		The mean of the collected tBodyAccJerkMag-std() per subject/activity pair

-			-1 to 1 .The normalized value mean for each subject/activity pair
+			-1 to 1 .The mean of the normalized values for each subject/activity pair

-	tBodyGyroMag-mean() Numeric
+	mean-tBodyGyroMag-mean() Numeric

 		The mean of the collected tBodyGyroMag-mean() per subject/activity pair

-			-1 to 1 .The normalized value mean for each subject/activity pair
+			-1 to 1 .The mean of the normalized values for each subject/activity pair

-	tBodyGyroMag-std() Numeric
+	mean-tBodyGyroMag-std() Numeric

 		The mean of the collected tBodyGyroMag-std() per subject/activity pair

-			-1 to 1 .The normalized value mean for each subject/activity pair
+			-1 to 1 .The mean of the normalized values for each subject/activity pair

-	tBodyGyroJerkMag-mean() Numeric
+	mean-tBodyGyroJerkMag-mean() Numeric

 		The mean of the collected tBodyGyroJerkMag-mean() per subject/activity pair

-			-1 to 1 .The normalized value mean for each subject/activity pair
+			-1 to 1 .The mean of the normalized values for each subject/activity pair

-	tBodyGyroJerkMag-std() Numeric
+	mean-tBodyGyroJerkMag-std() Numeric

 		The mean of the collected tBodyGyroJerkMag-std() per subject/activity pair

-			-1 to 1 .The normalized value mean for each subject/activity pair
+			-1 to 1 .The mean of the normalized values for each subject/activity pair

-	fBodyAcc-mean()-X Numeric
+	mean-fBodyAcc-mean()-X Numeric

 		The mean of the collected fBodyAcc-mean()-X per subject/activity pair

-			-1 to 1 .The normalized value mean for each subject/activity pair
+			-1 to 1 .The mean of the normalized values for each subject/activity pair

-	fBodyAcc-mean()-Y Numeric
+	mean-fBodyAcc-mean()-Y Numeric

 		The mean of the collected fBodyAcc-mean()-Y per subject/activity pair

-			-1 to 1 .The normalized value mean for each subject/activity pair
+			-1 to 1 .The mean of the normalized values for each subject/activity pair

-	fBodyAcc-mean()-Z Numeric
+	mean-fBodyAcc-mean()-Z Numeric

 		The mean of the collected fBodyAcc-mean()-Z per subject/activity pair

-			-1 to 1 .The normalized value mean for each subject/activity pair
+			-1 to 1 .The mean of the normalized values for each subject/activity pair

-	fBodyAcc-std()-X Numeric
+	mean-fBodyAcc-std()-X Numeric

 		The mean of the collected fBodyAcc-std()-X per subject/activity pair

-			-1 to 1 .The normalized value mean for each subject/activity pair
+			-1 to 1 .The mean of the normalized values for each subject/activity pair

-	fBodyAcc-std()-Y Numeric
+	mean-fBodyAcc-std()-Y Numeric

 		The mean of the collected fBodyAcc-std()-Y per subject/activity pair

-			-1 to 1 .The normalized value mean for each subject/activity pair
+			-1 to 1 .The mean of the normalized values for each subject/activity pair

-	fBodyAcc-std()-Z Numeric
+	mean-fBodyAcc-std()-Z Numeric

 		The mean of the collected fBodyAcc-std()-Z per subject/activity pair

-			-1 to 1 .The normalized value mean for each subject/activity pair
+			-1 to 1 .The mean of the normalized values for each subject/activity pair

-	fBodyAccJerk-mean()-X Numeric
+	mean-fBodyAccJerk-mean()-X Numeric

 		The mean of the collected fBodyAccJerk-mean()-X per subject/activity pair

-			-1 to 1 .The normalized value mean for each subject/activity pair
+			-1 to 1 .The mean of the normalized values for each subject/activity pair

-	fBodyAccJerk-mean()-Y Numeric
+	mean-fBodyAccJerk-mean()-Y Numeric

 		The mean of the collected fBodyAccJerk-mean()-Y per subject/activity pair

-			-1 to 1 .The normalized value mean for each subject/activity pair
+			-1 to 1 .The mean of the normalized values for each subject/activity pair

-	fBodyAccJerk-mean()-Z Numeric
+	mean-fBodyAccJerk-mean()-Z Numeric

 		The mean of the collected fBodyAccJerk-mean()-Z per subject/activity pair

-			-1 to 1 .The normalized value mean for each subject/activity pair
+			-1 to 1 .The mean of the normalized values for each subject/activity pair

-	fBodyAccJerk-std()-X Numeric
+	mean-fBodyAccJerk-std()-X Numeric

 		The mean of the collected fBodyAccJerk-std()-X per subject/activity pair

-			-1 to 1 .The normalized value mean for each subject/activity pair
+			-1 to 1 .The mean of the normalized values for each subject/activity pair

-	fBodyAccJerk-std()-Y Numeric
+	mean-fBodyAccJerk-std()-Y Numeric

 		The mean of the collected fBodyAccJerk-std()-Y per subject/activity pair

-			-1 to 1 .The normalized value mean for each subject/activity pair
+			-1 to 1 .The mean of the normalized values for each subject/activity pair

-	fBodyAccJerk-std()-Z Numeric
+	mean-fBodyAccJerk-std()-Z Numeric

 		The mean of the collected fBodyAccJerk-std()-Z per subject/activity pair

-			-1 to 1 .The normalized value mean for each subject/activity pair
+			-1 to 1 .The mean of the normalized values for each subject/activity pair

-	fBodyGyro-mean()-X Numeric
+	mean-fBodyGyro-mean()-X Numeric

 		The mean of the collected fBodyGyro-mean()-X per subject/activity pair

-			-1 to 1 .The normalized value mean for each subject/activity pair
+			-1 to 1 .The mean of the normalized values for each subject/activity pair

-	fBodyGyro-mean()-Y Numeric
+	mean-fBodyGyro-mean()-Y Numeric

 		The mean of the collected fBodyGyro-mean()-Y per subject/activity pair

-			-1 to 1 .The normalized value mean for each subject/activity pair
+			-1 to 1 .The mean of the normalized values for each subject/activity pair

-	fBodyGyro-mean()-Z Numeric
+	mean-fBodyGyro-mean()-Z Numeric

 		The mean of the collected fBodyGyro-mean()-Z per subject/activity pair

-			-1 to 1 .The normalized value mean for each subject/activity pair
+			-1 to 1 .The mean of the normalized values for each subject/activity pair

-	fBodyGyro-std()-X Numeric
+	mean-fBodyGyro-std()-X Numeric

 		The mean of the collected fBodyGyro-std()-X per subject/activity pair

-			-1 to 1 .The normalized value mean for each subject/activity pair
+			-1 to 1 .The mean of the normalized values for each subject/activity pair

-	fBodyGyro-std()-Y Numeric
+	mean-fBodyGyro-std()-Y Numeric

 		The mean of the collected fBodyGyro-std()-Y per subject/activity pair

-			-1 to 1 .The normalized value mean for each subject/activity pair
+			-1 to 1 .The mean of the normalized values for each subject/activity pair

-	fBodyGyro-std()-Z Numeric
+	mean-fBodyGyro-std()-Z Numeric

 		The mean of the collected fBodyGyro-std()-Z per subject/activity pair

-			-1 to 1 .The normalized value mean for each subject/activity pair
+			-1 to 1 .The mean of the normalized values for each subject/activity pair

-	fBodyAccMag-mean() Numeric
+	mean-fBodyAccMag-mean() Numeric

 		The mean of the collected fBodyAccMag-mean() per subject/activity pair

-			-1 to 1 .The normalized value mean for each subject/activity pair
+			-1 to 1 .The mean of the normalized values for each subject/activity pair

-	fBodyAccMag-std() Numeric
+	mean-fBodyAccMag-std() Numeric

 		The mean of the collected fBodyAccMag-std() per subject/activity pair

-			-1 to 1 .The normalized value mean for each subject/activity pair
+			-1 to 1 .The mean of the normalized values for each subject/activity pair

-	fBodyBodyAccJerkMag-mean() Numeric
+	mean-fBodyBodyAccJerkMag-mean() Numeric

 		The mean of the collected fBodyBodyAccJerkMag-mean() per subject/activity pair

-			-1 to 1 .The normalized value mean for each subject/activity pair
+			-1 to 1 .The mean of the normalized values for each subject/activity pair

-	fBodyBodyAccJerkMag-std() Numeric
+	mean-fBodyBodyAccJerkMag-std() Numeric

 		The mean of the collected fBodyBodyAccJerkMag-std() per subject/activity pair

-			-1 to 1 .The normalized value mean for each subject/activity pair
+			-1 to 1 .The mean of the normalized values for each subject/activity pair

-	fBodyBodyGyroMag-mean() Numeric
+	mean-fBodyBodyGyroMag-mean() Numeric

 		The mean of the collected fBodyBodyGyroMag-mean() per subject/activity pair

-			-1 to 1 .The normalized value mean for each subject/activity pair
+			-1 to 1 .The mean of the normalized values for each subject/activity pair

-	fBodyBodyGyroMag-std() Numeric
+	mean-fBodyBodyGyroMag-std() Numeric

 		The mean of the collected fBodyBodyGyroMag-std() per subject/activity pair

-			-1 to 1 .The normalized value mean for each subject/activity pair
+			-1 to 1 .The mean of the normalized values for each subject/activity pair

-	fBodyBodyGyroJerkMag-mean() Numeric
+	mean-fBodyBodyGyroJerkMag-mean() Numeric

 		The mean of the collected fBodyBodyGyroJerkMag-mean() per subject/activity pair

-			-1 to 1 .The normalized value mean for each subject/activity pair
+			-1 to 1 .The mean of the normalized values for each subject/activity pair

-	fBodyBodyGyroJerkMag-std() Numeric
+	mean-fBodyBodyGyroJerkMag-std() Numeric

 		The mean of the collected fBodyBodyGyroJerkMag-std() per subject/activity pair

-			-1 to 1 .The normalized value mean for each subject/activity pair
+			-1 to 1 .The mean of the normalized values for each subject/activity pair